nfagerlund/note_systems/README.md

 ### How to Use It

 Append a note whenever you need to remember something, using the first `^caret-tag` name that occurs to you.
-For example, if someone tells me about a book I really need to check out, I'll append something like:
+For example, if someone tells me about a book I should read, I'll append something like:

 ```
 ^seekbook Ann Leckie - Ancillary Justice
 ```

-Later, when I'm wondering what to read next, I'll open `seekbook.txt` and see what's in there.
+... and later I'll check `seekbook.txt` when I'm wondering what to read next.

 Feel free to append things without a `^caret-tag`; they can stay in the dump file until you think of something to do with them.